nateisonfire/runescape/README.md

 # RuneScape

-A collection of tools to help you through your Old School Runescape journey.
+A collection of tools to help you through your Old School RuneScape journey.